cutupdev/real-time-data-chatbot/README.md

 1. Make sure that you have the development libraries for libcurl installed on your system.
 You can install them by running the following command: `sudo apt-get install libcurl4-openssl-dev gcc libssl-dev -y`
 2. Make sure that you have the latest version of pip and setuptools installed by running the following command: `pip install --upgrade pip setuptools`
 3. `pip install pycurl`

-## Deployment
-The chatbot can be deployed on Heroku or AWS by following the standard procedures for Django deployment on these platforms.

-## Issues
-- If you don't use AWS SQS then no need to install `pycurl` and `boto3` packages.
-- If you don't use AWS S3 then no need to install `django-storages` package.

-## Note
-Make sure that you have API key from OpenAI before running the project.

-This is just a basic implementation of the project, you can always add more features and customization according to your requirement.

-Enjoy!